simeononsecurity/simeononsecurity.ch/content/til/2023-01-30/index.md

 # Today I learned / Read About...
 **What SimeonOnSecurity learned about and found interesting today**

+Today, SimeonOnSecurity learned about the process of capturing and applying Windows 10 images using DISM, a command-line tool used to manage Windows images.
+To capture an image, one can use the Sysprep tool to generalize the installation, which removes hardware-specific information and prepares the image for deployment on multiple devices.

+SimeonOnSecurity was introduced to various resources that provide information on capturing and applying Windows images, including Microsoft's Learn website and the WinCustom repository on GitHub.
+The Microsoft resources cover the basics of capturing and applying a Windows image using a single .WIM file, creating bootable Windows PE media, and generalizing a Windows installation with Sysprep.

+Additionally, SimeonOnSecurity learned about NTLite, a software that allows for customization and optimization of Windows images.
+NTLite can be used to remove unnecessary components from a Windows image, saving disk space and improving performance.

+Overall, SimeonOnSecurity's research today provided a comprehensive understanding of the process of capturing and applying Windows images.

 ## Repos Created/Updated:
 - None / N/A